 Sadly, it’s now easier than ever for aspiring ‘influencers’ to purchase fake followers, likes from ‘bots’ and spammy comments to make their content seem more engaging than it actually is.

-Again, the role of your PR consultant is to identify the media outlets, bloggers and influencers who have attracted a genuine following.
+Again, the role of your PR consultant is to identify the media outlets, bloggers and influencers who have attracted a genuine following and loyal readership.
 They should be able to advise you on who best to target, and which content will be of the most value to them – thus increasing the likelihood of a glowing review and a rush of new customers who are desperate to try out your business / services.

 Think I might be able to help you with a review program for your business?
 Get in touch with me using the contact form below and I’ll be in touch to arrange a chat: